Start Prepping Your Garden for Spring

 If you’re not ready to go outside to physically prep your flower beds for new spring bulbs, there’s plenty you can do from the warmth of your home.
 Find your local florist, nursery, or botanical garden and start ordering those spring bulbs.

-From January to May, Dahlias, Anemones, and Lilies are some of the bulbs you should be looking at to plant in the spring for a beautiful summer bloom.
+From January to May, Dahlias, Anemones, and Lilies are some of the bulbs you should be looking at to plant in the spring for beautiful summer bloom.
 You can also start to sow some seeds indoors in a warmer environment.
 Geraniums and peppers are two excellent examples of seeds that love a longer growing season before being moved outside to your garden.

-Cut back dead plants and branches to clear way for new growth
+Cut back dead plants and branches to clear the way for new growth

 At some point, you’re going to have to go outside to prepare your garden and your flower beds for new bulbs and new plant life.
 You’ll need to cut back dead plants, trees, shrubs, and clean your flower beds for debris.
 Of course, if your flower beds are frozen solid and covered with snow, wait until you have a few days of thaw.

-If you have a greenhouse, now is the time to “spring clean.”
+If you have a greenhouse, now is the time to “spring clean”.
 When spring rolls around, you want to get straight to planting and caring for your seedlings and bulbs, you don’t want to have to clean first.
-Disinfecting and getting rid of bacteria, pest, and disease that are hibernating in your greenhouse.
+Disinfecting and getting rid of bacteria, pests, and diseases that are hibernating in your greenhouse.